 - Each logo has a minimum size, which is measured by the height of the logo.
 Refer to the guidelines document on the server.

 - A logo should be present on all official communication from the university/college/school.

 - For direction on color, use, color variations and more, refer to the guidelines document.

-For questions about logo use, please email Amanda Johnson or call her at 974-6401.
+For questions about logo use, please email Lindsey McBee or call 974-6401.

 Digital Media Expectations

 We celebrate free speech and encourage our students, faculty, staff and others to communicate about the college.
 Our digital media expectations are pretty simple: